 Because of the chronograph and inner slide rule bezel, the faces of World series watches look rich in detail, in that giving a luxurious impression.
 Neatly-finished stainless steel cases in combination with classy bands only but complement the luxuriousness.

 Given the influential impression the watches showcase, the Citizen World Chronograph collection is available for as little as $200-$500.

 The Citizen PCAT collection is another line of wristwear with atomic timekeeping.

-PCAT stands for Perpetual Chrono Atomic Time, so you can already guess what these watches feature.
-A chronograph function measures a 1-second interval up to 60 minutes, and a perpetual calendar never needs adjustments.
+PCAT stands for Perpetual Chrono Atomic Time, so you can already guess what these watches feature -a chronograph function measures in 1-second intervals for up to 60 minutes, and a perpetual calendar never needs manual adjustments.